akkadotnet/akka.net/docs/articles/utilities/serilog.md

 ---
 uid: serilog
-title: Using Serilog with Akka.NET's Logging
+title: Using Serilog for Akka.NET Logging
 ---

-# Using Serilog
+# Using Serilog for Akka.NET Logging

 ## Setup